Towns and Villages of Transylvania Tour

 Day 8

 It’s time to leave Transylvania behind.
-You’ll cross the mountains back into Wallachia and stop in Sinaia, also known as the Pearl of the Carpathian Mountains.
-You will be overwhelmed by the splendor of Peles Castle (ground floor exhibition)*.
-Built at Carol I request, the first king of Romania, Peles Castle is considered one of the most beautiful castles in Europe.
+You’ll cross the mountains back into Wallachia, and you’ll stop in Sinaia, also known as the Pearl of the Carpathian Mountains.
+You’ll visit the local monastery, the oldest building in the town.
+Further on, you’ll be literally overwhelmed by the splendor of Peles Castle.
+Built at the request of Carol I, the first king of Romania, Peles Castle is considered one of the most beautiful castles in Europe.
 The unique architecture and exquisite interiors are matched only by the beauty of the Carpathian Mountains.

 Overnight in Bucharest: 4-star hotel